 The advantage of the NTv2 method is that it is available as a standard method in many geodetic transformation programs and GIS.
 Furthermore, there are some RunTime-Libraries, which support an implementation in own software.
 Examples are the program TRANSDATpro for worldwide coordinate transformations and the Geodetic Development Kit GeoDLL by KilletSoft.

 The NTv2 concept is based on a regular grid of geographic coordinates for which shift values are stored as the difference between two Reference Systems.
 For a coordinate transformation between the Reference Systems, the grid mesh first is determined, in which a point to be transformed lies.
 The point lying inside the grid mesh is interpolated from the shift values of the four grid points in the corners of this mesh.
 The interpolated shift values of the longitude and latitude are then added to the coordinate of the Source Reference System to obtain an equivalent coordinate in the Target Reference System.
-The use of an NTv2 grid with suitable software offers the advantage that the coordinate transformation can be done quickly and, depending on the mesh size, very accurately.
+The use of an NTv2 grid file with suitable software offers the advantage that the coordinate transformation can be done quickly and, depending on the mesh size, very accurately.

 So much about using already existing NTv2 files.
 But how is an NTv2 file created from a cloud of irregularly distributed geodetic points in a base point field?
 First of all, all points of the base point field must be available as so-called identical points, which have been precisely measured and calculated in two different reference systems.
 From the identical points, the shift values of the grid points for a defined working area are elaborately calculated in a one-time process and stored in an NTv2 file.
 Since modelling an NTv2 file is a very time-consuming process, a lot of time must be expected depending on the size of the working area, the number of identical points in the base point field and the fineness of the grid meshes.